 Demographic and baseline characteristics were well balanced between the two treatment arms.
 The median age was 42 years.
 Sixty-seven percent (67%) of patients were White, 29% Asian and 2.6% Black.
 Two patients (0.2%) in the olaparib arm and four patients (0.4%) in the placebo arm were male.
 Sixty-one percent (61%) of patients were pre-menopausal.
 Eighty-nine percent (89%) of patients were ECOG performance status 0 and 11% ECOG PS 1.
 Eighty-two percent (82%) of patients had TNBC and 18% had HR positive disease.
 Fifty percent (50%) of patients had received prior neoadjuvant and 50% received prior adjuvant chemotherapy.
 Ninety-four percent (94%) of patients received anthracycline and taxane.
 Twenty-six percent (26%) of patients overall had received prior platinum for breast cancer.
 In the olaparib and placebo arms, 87% and 92% of patients with HR positive disease were receiving concomitant endocrine therapy, respectively.
 Overall, 89.5% of patients with HR positive disease received an endocrine therapy, which included letrozole (23.7%), tamoxifen (40.9%), anastrozole (17.2%), or exemestane (14.8%).

 The study met its primary endpoint demonstrating a statistically significant improvement in IDFS in the olaparib arm compared with the placebo arm.
 Two hundred and eighty-four (284) patients had IDFS events, this represented 12% of patients in the olaparib arm (distant 8%, local/regional 1.4%, contralateral invasive breast cancer 0.9%, non-breast second primary malignancies 1.2%, death 0.2%) and 20% of patients in the placebo arm (distant 13%, local/regional 2.7%, contralateral invasive breast cancer 1.3%, non-breast second primary malignancies 2.3%, death 0%).
 A statistically significant improvement in DDFS in the olaparib arm compared with the placebo arm was also observed.
-At the next planned OS analysis, a statistically significant improvement in OS was observed in the olaparib arm compared with the placebo arm.
+At the primary OS analysis (10% maturity, DCO 12 July 2021), a statistically significant improvement in OS was observed in the olaparib arm compared with the placebo arm (HR=0.68 [98.5% CI 0.47, 0.97], p-value=0.0091).
+In a prespecified analysis performed approximately five years after the last patient was randomised, with a median follow–up of 6.2 years in the olaparib arm and 6.1 years in the placebo arm, olaparib continued to demonstrate improved OS compared to placebo.
 Efficacy results in the FAS are presented in Table 11 and Figures 9 and 10.